 An equivalent expression of the GNVW index has been given by the ``rank-ratio'' index, which is defined as the ratio between the ranks of the left and right singular value decompositions of the tensor representing the MPU \cite{PhysRevB.98.245122,Ignacio_Cirac_2017}.
 Based on this definition, an index theorem for generalized MPUs has been defined taking fermionic QCA into account, where a graded canonical form has been introduced for fermionic matrix product states \cite{Piroli_2021}.
-Hamiltonian evolutions on the lattice satisfying Lieb-Robinson bounds, rather than strict locality, have been described by approximately locality preserving unitaries (ALPUs).
+Further, Hamiltonian evolutions on the lattice satisfying Lieb-Robinson bounds, rather than strict locality, have been described by approximately locality preserving unitaries (ALPUs).
 The index theory has been shown to be robust to this generalization, and has been extended to one-dimensional ALPUs classifying a wider class of natural systems with approximate causal cones only.
 A converse to the Lieb-Robinson bounds has further been achieved, where any ALPU of index zero can be exactly generated by some time-dependent, quasi-local Hamiltonian in constant time.
 For the special case of finite chains with open boundaries, any unitary satisfying the Lieb-Robinson bound may be generated by such a Hamiltonian \cite{ranard2020converse}.

-While much progress on index theory has been made on unitary QCA, very little is known about discrete non-unitary systems representing more general (irreversible) physical actions \cite{PhysRevA.68.042311,Richter:1996ww,PhysRevLett.125.190402} where a general characterization is essentially missing.
+While much progress on index theory has been made on unitary QCA, very little is known about discrete non-unitary systems representing more general (irreversible) physical actions \cite{PhysRevA.68.042311,Richter:1996ww,PhysRevLett.125.190402}, where a general characterization is essentially missing.

-In this work, we address this question and present a measure for the net information current as an equivalence class of non-unitary QCA describing Markovian time evolution in one dimension using matrix product operators (MPOs).
-This will help to comprehensively characterize open quantum systems and gives a measurement for the speed of net information transfer in a physical system.
+In this work, we address this question and present a measure for the net information current as an equivalence class of non-unitary QCA –– a class which is here described by one-dimensional matrix product operators (MPOs).
+This classification will help to comprehensively characterize open quantum systems and provides a measure for the speed of net information transfer in physical systems.